 - Scientist's research project tries to mimic what a tree can do in terms of absorbing CO2, and releasing O2.

-- Comments from expert scientist: This is an interesting idea, but video should take into account the total estimated cost of removing CO2 from the atmosphere including materials, transportation, installation and not just the electricity used.
+- Comments from expert scientist: This is an interesting idea, but video should take into account the total estimated cost of removing CO2 from the atmosphere including materials, transportation, and installation and not just the electricity used.

 About the Pedagogy

 - Interesting and engaging video about current research and development of innovative ideas related to trapping carbon.

 - Video models the use of scientific method for solving complex problems.

 Next Generation Science Standards See how this Video supports:

 MS-PS3.D1:The chemical reaction by which plants produce complex food molecules (sugars) requires an energy input (i.e., from sunlight) to occur.
 In this reaction, carbon dioxide and water combine to form carbon-based organic molecules and release oxygen.